 This story shows that you can learn all kinds of theories about programming or running a business or making money on the stock market.
 But unless you hit the ground and run, you can never learn and improve yourself.

 It doesn’t matter whether your program is buggy or your start fails or you lose money in the first few weeks of your trade.
 You need to constantly practice and learn from your mistakes and improve yourself.

 This is something that Seth Godin also mentions in his 6000th post.

 More important than the output, though, is the act itself.
 The act of doing it every day.
 When you commit to a practice, you will certainly have days when you don’t feel like it, when you believe it’s not your best work, when the muse deserts you.
 But, when you keep your commitment, the muse returns.
 When you keep your commitment, the work happens.

 It doesn’t matter if anyone reads it, buys it, sponsors it or shares it.
 It matters that you show up.

-Of the 30 articles that I am going to write in November, I know that at least 25 will be bad, 4 might be good and that remaining one article will be an exceptional masterpiece.
+Of the 30 articles that I am going to write in November, I know that at least 25 will be bad, 4 might be good and the remaining one article will be an exceptional masterpiece.
 That will be worth it.

-So go ahead and write everyday.
+So go ahead and write every day.
 Even if what you write sucks, do it.